sharwaripotdar/Netflix-GPT/README.md

 - Created ReduxStore with userSlice
 - Implemented Sign Out
 - update Profile
+- BugFix: Sign up user displayName and Photo picture update
+- BugFix: If the user is not logged in Redirect /browse to   login page and vice-versa
+- Unsubscribe to the onAuthStateChange callback
 - Fetch from tmbd api Movies
+- Add hardcode values into constant file
+- Register TMBD API & create an app & get access token
+- Get Date from TMBD now playing movies list API
+- Custom Hook for Now Playing Movies
+- Create movieSlice
+- Update Store with movies Data
+- Planning for MainContauiner & secondary container
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Yotube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome

+# Structure UI
+- MainContainer
+    - VideoBackground
+    - VideoTitle
+- SecondaryContainer
+    - MovieList * n
+    - cards * n

 # Feture